CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 Each of this files enumerated above has a different goal.
 HTML is in charge of including the information we want to visualize and building the structure of the web.
 CSS introduces the design of the web and how to present the information.
 Finally, JS is the programming language of HTML and allows to introduce dynamics.

-As the abstracts says, today we do not need knowledge about these but it is important to take it into account to value the work that Shiny is doing for us.
+As the abstracts says, today we do not need knowledge about these, but it is important to take it into account to value the work that Shiny is doing for us.
 Despite this, basic knowledge of web programming would increase exponentially your options.

 ## What is an Interactive App?